The Waterhouse Museum is currently closed for renovations.

-Built in 1884 by pioneer settler and builder William H. Waterhouse as a home for his family, the house was beautifully restored to represent the lifestyle enjoyed by a middle class family during the late Victorian period.
-Enjoy a guided docent tour that takes you back to a time when Florida heart of pine was turned by hand to form an Eastlake staircase; visitors arrived with “calling card” in hand; and cushioned furnishings were stuffed with horsehair and wood-wool.
-The tour is so thorough that you can almost hear the rustle of Mrs. Waterhouse’s starched skirts on the stairs and smell the orange blossoms in bloom from the nearby groves.
+Built in 1884 by pioneer settler and builder William H. Waterhouse as a home for his family, this house is beautifully restored to represent the lifestyle enjoyed by a middle-class family during the late Victorian period (known here in the States as the Gilded Age).
+Enjoy a guided tour back to a time when heart-of-pine was turned by hand to form an Eastlake staircase, luxurious furnishings were stuffed with horsehair and wood-wool, and decorous visitors arrived with calling cards in hand.
+The tour is so thorough you might hear the rustle of starched skirts on the stair or smell the orange tree groves through the windows!

-Learn more about the current and upcoming exhibitions featured in A&H's five Museums or discover the permanent collections at the Art & History Museums - Maitland by selecting below.
+Learn more about the current and upcoming exhibitions featured in A&H's four Museums or discover the permanent collections at the Art & History Museums - Maitland by selecting below.